atom/atom/docs/rfcs/003-consolidate-core-packages.md

 1. Open a PR to the `tree-view` repo and wait for CI to pass and a maintainer to review it
 1. Work with maintainers to get the PR approved and merged

-After this is finished, an Atom maintainer must take the following steps
+After this is finished, an Atom maintainer must take the following steps:

 1. Clone the `tree-view` repo
 2. Run `apm publish` to publish a new release of the package
 3. Edit `package.json` in the Atom repo to reflect the new version of `tree-view`
 4. Commit and push the changes to the relevant branch where the change belongs (`master` or `1.nn-releases`)

-If `tree-view` was moved into the `atom/atom` repository

 #### Simplified Package Development